adobe/aemcs-api-client-lib/README.md

 # AEM-CS API Client Library

 This repository contains code that can be used to exchange AEM-CS API Integration JSON for Access Tokens with IMS.
+It is meant to be used as a starting point (i.e. an example) for an application that is to use IMS programmatically.

 AEM-CS API Integration JSON may be retrieved from the AEM-CS Developer Console either by the UI or using an API with Bearer token.